When I say Miami, do you think “adult vacation?” It’s time to change your mind!

 You have the option of adding a day pass at the Hilton Resort on the island, which we recommend if you have kids.
 It just makes life easier.
 In fact, you can even stay overnight here and catch the ferry back the next day.

 Searching for a local craft beer?
-Head to Biscayne Bay Brewing Company where you can get a flight and a bite – and both are delicious.
+Head to Biscayne Bay Brewing Company, where you can get a flight.
 It’s not easy to find, but don’t give up.

-There are a plethora of food options here, but Food Network and GMA didn’t come for the 2 dozen varieties of wraps and hotdogs…the star is the ice cream!
+There are a plethora of food options at Jaxson’s Ice Cream Parlor, but Food Network and GMA didn’t come for the 2 dozen varieties of wraps and hot dogs…the star is the ice cream!
 People have been coming to Jaxson’s since 1957 for excellent ice cream.